 Conclusion: A federated model of primary care can deliver quality improvement on a population basis.
 The improvement in CAT score recording and exacerbation rates enabled a targeted approach to those patients most at risk of frequent exacerbation and hospital admissions.
+Conflicts of Interest: - None

-Funding:- None - completed as part of a MSc
+Funding: - None - completed as part of a MSc